Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

 Now we move to stochastic version of problem \eqref{alg:opt_non_cvx_methods}.
 Firstly, we speak about online version \eqref{eq:f_expectation}, where we minimize expectation of some stochastic function.
 In the work \cite{tripuraneni2018stochastic} authors propose a stochastic optimization method that utilizes stochastic gradients and Hessian-vector products to find an $(\varepsilon,\delta)$-second-order stationary point using only $O(\varepsilon^{-3.5})$ oracle evaluations.
 This rate improves upon the $O(\varepsilon^{-4})$ rate of stochastic gradient descent, and matches the best-known result for finding local minima without the need for any delicate acceleration or variance reduction techniques.

-This is a general-purpose stochastic cubic regularization meta-algorithm in Algorithm \ref{algo:SCRN}.
-At a high level, in order to deal with stochastic gradients and Hessians, we sample two independent minibatches $S_1$ and $S_2$ at each iteration.
-Denoting the average gradient by
+\dk{ This is a stochastic cubic regularization algorithm in Algorithm \ref{algo:SCRN}.
+To obtain stochastic gradients and Hessians, we can sample independent batches of $S_1 $and $S_2$ in each iteration, but they can also be connected so that $S_2 \subseteq S_1$.
+The average gradient is denoted by}

 and the average Hessian by

 this implies a \textit{stochastic cubic submodel}: